 Files are Often Damaged or Deleted to Remove Evidence

-Often, the work of a digital forensics expert includes the retrieval of purposefully deleted files, documents, emails, pictures and other digital content that was damaged as a method of destroying evidence.
+Often, the work of a computer forensics expert includes the retrieval of purposefully deleted files, documents, emails, pictures and other digital content that was damaged as a method of destroying evidence.
 The act of deleting computer files in order to hide evidence of a crime is common, yet the data is rarely ever deleted permanently.
-At the simplest level, deleted files can be easily retrieved by a digital forensics specialist if the file was merely deleted from the computer—as mentioned above, deleted files are hardly ever removed entirely from a computer’s hard drive, especially on a Windows system, as deleted files are solely removed from the original directory.
+At the simplest level, deleted files can be easily retrieved by a computer forensics specialist if the file was merely deleted from the computer—as mentioned above, deleted files are hardly ever removed entirely from a computer’s hard drive, especially on a Windows system, as deleted files are solely removed from the original directory.

 While the process of retrieving digital evidence may seem complex to the average computer user, data recovery specialists have unique software and forensic tools that allow them to retrieve damaged or deleted computer files or to decipher information surrounding encrypted data.
-It is important to consult a digital forensics expert in the case that you cannot retrieve lost files, or if you are involved in a lawsuit in which digital data retrieval may be a necessary part of an investigation.
+It is important to consult a computer forensics expert in the case that you cannot retrieve lost files, or if you are involved in a lawsuit in which digital data retrieval may be a necessary part of an investigation.

 The process of recovering deleted files can range in complexity—it can be as easy as searching through a recycle bin or as complicated as using special forensic tools to scan hard drives, analyze encrypted files or recover purposefully damaged data.
-The digital forensics and safe data recovery experts at Atlantic Data Forensics have years of experience retrieving lost files that could be used as evidence in a legal investigation.
+The computer forensics and safe data recovery experts at Atlantic Data Forensics have years of experience retrieving lost files that could be used as evidence in a legal investigation.
 If you have any questions regarding safe data retrieval, contact us today.